-Whatever reminds you of your past grievances attracts you, and seems to go by the name of love, no matter how distorted the associations by which you arrive at the connection may be.
-(T-17.III.2)
+Whatever reminds you of your past grievances, no matter how distorted the associations by which you arrive at the remembrance may be, attracts you and seems to you to go by the name of love.
+(T-17.III.3:4)

 This really is the Course’s theory of attraction.
 This, in its view, is what attracts us to romantic partners, friends, coworkers, whatever: The person reminds us of our shadow figures, of the people we resent because they didn’t give us what we wanted.
 The association between the past figure and the current person may be very distorted.
 It may exist only in our mind.
 But it will still be there.